Conemaugh Health System- Psychology Internship

 Conemaugh Health System's Psychology Internship is designed to train future psychologists to work in health care settings as providers of comprehensive psychological services that stress interdisciplinary collaboration.

-- 2,000 hours of training, in not less than 12 months and not more than 24 months consecutively
+- 2,000 hours of full-time training, in not less than 12 months and not more than twenty-four months consecutively

-- Broad range of experiences to develop core professional competencies
+- Broad range of experiences in an inpatient/outpatient to develop APA core professional competencies

 - Intern shared responsibility in designing and planning the internship experience in collaboration with the intern’s supervisors and Psychology Training Director